The Safe House Framework®

 You will have access to the course materials and Connect and Learn sessions for 12 months.

 Absolutely.
 The Safe House is, first and foremost, a framework.
-It is designed to support health profesisonals working with autistic clients of any age.
+It is designed to support health professionals working with autistic clients of any age.

 While this version of the training uses case-studies that focus on children and young people, a clinician experienced in working with adults will have no trouble applying the framework.